laurejt/sf-in-hathitrust/README.md

 `http://isfdb.org/cgi-bin/title.cgi?[ISFDB ID]`
 - Title: The title of the work
 - Author: The author(s) / editor(s) of the work
-- Year: The initial publication of the work
+- Year: The initial publication year of the work